 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-One of the most important commands to teach your dog is to come when he is called.
-Teaching this command can be a challenge since dogs can become easily distracted.
+One of the most important commands I have ever taught my dog is to come when called.
+This basic command has save both me and my dog so many troubles.
+Teaching recall can be a challenge since dogs can become easily distracted.
 Think about it.
 Every time you call your dog, you’re actually interrupting what they are doing and asking them to come to you instead.

 When teaching the “come” command, keep in mind that you are making your dog turn away from food, other dogs, and many interesting smells.
 The best way to teach the “come” command is to make him think that coming when you call is the most fun thing that they can do and that it will give him the most rewards.